 VAST was first piloted in Rwanda, January 2018 with the support and partnership of Dalhousie University, the Canadian Anesthesiologists’ Society International Education Foundation (CASIEF), the University of Rwanda and the Rwanda Society of Anaesthesiologists (RSA).
 Colleagues at the Scottish Centre for Simulation and Clinical Human Factors (SCSCHF) and the World Federation of Societies of Anaesthesiologists (WFSA) were instrumental in steering VAST’s development.

-Consultant anaesthetist at SJOG Midland, Perth, Western Australia, with an interest in global health, medical education and simulation training.
-Founder, managing director and principal author of VAST.
+Consultant anaesthetist at SJOG Midland, Perth, Western Australia and Adjunct Assistant Professor at Dalhousie University.
+Adam’s interests span global health, medical education and simulation training.
+Founder and co-author of VAST, Managing Director of VAST Ltd.

 Associate Professor in the Department of Anesthesia at Dalhousie University.
 Interests include medical education, global health, simulation and chronic pain management.
-Co-author and VAST director.
+VAST co-author and VAST Ltd Board Member.

 Head of anaesthesia at Rwanda Military Hospital.
 Dr. Mukwesi has a long-term interest in simulation training and non-technical skills.
-Co-author and VAST director.
+VAST co-author and VAST Ltd Board Member.

 Faculty at Registered Nurses Professional Development Centre, Halifax.
 Committed to education and simulation training.
-Instrumental in VAST’s design and ongoing dissemination.
+Instrumental in VAST’s design and a VAST Ltd Board Member.

 In addition to the listed partners, VAST collaborates and seeks endorsement from regional anaesthesia societies to optimise delivery for the local context.